Coronavirus digest: Indian COVID variant reaches Philippines | DW | 11.05.2021

 Hong Kong scrapped the compulsory inoculation plan following diplomatic tensions with the Philippines

 India reported 370,000 new infections and 3,700 deaths from COVID-19 on Monday.
-The country is in the mid of a dangerous wave, which has overwhelmed the country's healthcare system.
+The country is in the midst of a dangerous wave that has overwhelmed the country's health care system.
 Experts believe that the official death count is much higher.

-The head of the European Medicines Agency told German business daily Handelsblatt that the BioNTech-Pfizer jab could soon be approved for 12-15 year old children in the EU.
+The head of the European Medicines Agency told German business daily Handelsblatt that the BioNTech-Pfizer jab could soon be approved for children from 12 to 15 years old in the EU.

-The European Commission's second case against AstraZeneca, over delays in delivering the COVID-19 vaccine has started in a court in Brussels.
-The EU has asked for a symbolic compensation of €1 ($1.21) for a breach of contract by AstraZeneca.
+The European Commission's second case against AstraZeneca, over delays in delivering the COVID-19 vaccine, has started in a court in Brussels.
+The EU has asked for symbolic compensation of €1 ($1.21) for a breach of contract by AstraZeneca.

-A lawyer representing the bloc said that the EU was willing to give the company three months of leeway to deliver 120 million doses of the vaccine.
+A lawyer representing the bloc said that the European Union was willing to give the company three months of leeway to deliver 120 million doses of the vaccine.
 The lawyer added that the bloc was also willing to accept AstraZeneca's full obligation of 300 million vaccines by September.

-The US has authorized the use of the BioNTech-Pfizer jab for children between the ages of 12-15.
-This is the second authorization for children, following an emergency authorization of the vaccine for those 16 and older.
+The United States has authorized use of the BioNTech-Pfizer jab for children between the ages of 12 and 15.
+This is the second authorization for children, following emergency authorization of the vaccine for those 16 and older.
 US president Joe Biden said that this was a "promising development" against the virus.

 am/rt (dpa, AP, AFP)